IUS-CS/c346-fa23-project-team-rocket/README.md

 Example of Usage: --days_amount 4
 This flag sets how many days the simulation will last, the value is capped to 9999999.
 Negative values don't work.

+* --steps_per_day #

+Example of Usage: --steps_per_day 10
+This flag sets how many time steps will occur per simulation day, the value is capped to 9999999.
+Negative values don't work.

 ## Program Structure